learn-co-curriculum/cssi-6.1-gae-launch-app/README.md

     ('/', MainHandler)
 ], debug=True)
 ```
-The simplest HTTP response consists of its type and content.

 In main.py, first we **import** the webapp2 library to define our **handlers**.

 Each **handler** is a **class** with one method that runs to handle the request and generate a response.
-This is typically called get.
+The default request to handle is GET.

 The last bit of code in main.py is the **route**, which maps the URLs to their handlers.

 ##Creating a handler
-Adding a new handler to main.py.
-There are typically two things to do:
+If you need to create a new handler, there are typically two things to do:

 + Create a new handler class with a unique name
 + Add a new route mapping a URL to that handler.